nodejscn/node-api-cn/dgram/event_message.md

   * `port` {number} 发送者端口。
   * `size` {number} 消息大小。

-If the source address of the incoming packet is an IPv6 link local address, the interface name is added to the `address`.
-For example, a packet received on the `en0` interface might have the address field set to `'fe80::2618:1234:ab11:3b9c%en0'`, where `'%en0'` is the interface name as a zone id suffix.
+If the source address of the incoming packet is an IPv6 link-local address, the interface name is added to the `address`.
+For example, a packet received on the `en0` interface might have the address field set to `'fe80::2618:1234:ab11:3b9c%en0'`, where `'%en0'` is the interface name as a zone ID suffix.